neosyon/SimpTextAlign/README.md

 [src/main/java/simplifiedTextAlignment/DatasetAlignment/ComputeSimilarityBetweenTexts.java](src/main/java/simplifiedTextAlignment/DatasetAlignment/ComputeSimilarityBetweenTexts.java)

-*We note that this class also works if you provide as input with the annotations.txt file containing the Standard Wikipedia to Simple Wikipedia alignments made by [Hwang et al.](http://ssli.ee.washington.edu/tial/projects/simplification/)*
+*We note that this class also works if you remove the first and last column of the annotations.txt file containing the Standard Wikipedia to Simple Wikipedia alignments made by [Hwang et al.](http://ssli.ee.washington.edu/tial/projects/simplification/)*

 ### Usage

 ```
-ComputeSimilarityBetweenTexts inFile outFile similarityStrategy embeddingsTxtFile
+ComputeSimilarityBetweenTexts -i inFile -o outFile -s similarityStrategy {-e embeddingsTxtFile}

 ```